italia/eudi-wallet-it-docs/docs/en/trust.rst

      -
    * - Trusted List
      - Trust Anchor
-     - The listing endpoint, the trust mark status endpoint, and the fetch endpoint must be exposed by both Trust Anchors and Intermediates, making the Trusted List distributed over multiple Federation Entities, where each of these is responsible for their accredited subordinates.
+     - The listing endpoint, the trust mark status endpoint, and the fetch endpoint must be exposed by both Trust Anchors and Intermediates, making the Trusted List distributed over multiple Federation Entities, where each of these is responsible for their registered subordinates.
    * - Wallet Provider
      - Leaf
      -